MicrosoftDocs/fabric-docs/docs/data-factory/create-apache-airflow-jobs.md

 # Quickstart: Create an Apache Airflow Job

 > [!NOTE]
-> Apache Airflow Jobs are powered by Apache Airflow. </br> [Apache Airflow](https://airflow.apache.org/) is an open-source platform used to programmatically create, schedule, and monitor complex jobs.
+> Apache Airflow job is powered by Apache Airflow. </br> [Apache Airflow](https://airflow.apache.org/) is an open-source platform used to programmatically create, schedule, and monitor complex jobs.
 It allows you to define a set of tasks, called operators, that can be combined into directed acyclic graphs (DAGs) to represent data pipelines.

-Apache Airflow Jobs provide a simple and efficient way to create and manage Apache Airflow environments, enabling you to run your orchestration jobs at scale with ease.
-In this quickstart, let's create a simple Apache Airflow job to familiarize yourself with the environment and functionalities of Apache Airflow Jobs.
+Apache Airflow Job provide a simple and efficient way to create and manage Apache Airflow environments, enabling you to run your orchestration jobs at scale with ease.
+In this quickstart, let's create a simple Apache Airflow job to familiarize yourself with the environment and functionalities of Apache Airflow Job.

 ## Prerequisites

-- Enable Apache Airflow Jobs in your Tenant.
+- Enable Apache Airflow Job in your Tenant.

 > [!NOTE]
-> Since Apache Airflow Jobs are in preview state, you need to enable it through your tenant admin.
-If you already see Apache Airflow Jobs, your tenant admin may have already enabled it.
+> Since Apache Airflow job is in preview state, you need to enable it through your tenant admin.
+If you already see Apache Airflow Job, your tenant admin may have already enabled it.

-1. Go to Admin Portal -> Tenant Settings -> Under Microsoft Fabric -> Expand 'Users can create and use Apache Airflow Jobs (preview)' section.
+1. Go to Admin Portal -> Tenant Settings -> Under Microsoft Fabric -> Expand 'Users can create and use Apache Airflow Job (preview)' section.
 2. Select **Apply**.

 :::image type="content" source="media/apache-airflow-jobs/enable-apache-airflow-job-tenant.png" lightbox="media/apache-airflow-jobs/enable-apache-airflow-job-tenant.png" alt-text="Screenshot to enable Apache Airflow in tenant.":::